Halloween Horror Nights at Universal Studios Hollywood®

 Is this event wheelchair accessible?

-Accessible routes and access for guests in wheeled mobility devices are provided throughout the park.
-Many rides, shows, attractions, escalators, and parking structures are designed to accommodate guests in wheelchairs and other disabilities comfortably.
-For details, visit Guest Relations located at the park's front entrance.
+Yes.
+Accessible routes are available throughout the park.
+Most rides, shows, attractions, escalators, and parking areas are designed to accommodate guests using wheelchairs or other mobility devices.
+For details, visit Guest Relations at the park's entrance.

 Are wheelchairs available to rent at the park?

-Wheelchairs and electric convenience vehicles (ECVs) are available for a fee at Universal Hollywood's wheelchair/stroller rental facility located just inside the main entrance.
+Yes, both standard wheelchairs and electric convenience vehicles (ECVs) are available for rent at the wheelchair/stroller rental facility just inside the main entrance.

 If it rains, will the event be cancelled?